 - University employees are responsible for booking their own lodging accommodations and Coaches are responsible for booking their team's lodging.
 Coaches and Administration should ask for educational discounts at all hotels and motels, many of which charge reduced rates to those able to present a University identification card.
 Sales tax should not be charged on lodging accommodations in the state of Florida and many other states.
-To claim the exemption, the traveler must present a tax exemption certificate ahead of time when reserving the rooms.
-There are limits to the hotel room rates, refer to the University Travel Policy (APPM 2.3.8) before booking a room. - University Purchasing Cards should be used to guarantee room reservations and pay for hotel rooms. - Student-athletes should be advised that payment for all unapproved charges (i.e.: in-room movies, phone calls, etc.) is their responsibility. - University employees may stay with family, friends or relatives in lieu of booking a hotel to save on costs, but it must be noted in the Travel Expense Report that this option was chosen.
+To claim the exemption, the traveler must present a tax exemption certificate ahead of time when reserving the rooms. - University Purchasing Cards should be used to guarantee room reservations.

+- Student-athletes should be advised that payment for all unapproved charges (i.e.: in-room movies, phone calls, etc.) is their responsibility. - University employees may stay with family, friends or relatives in lieu of booking a hotel to save on costs, but it must be noted in the Travel Expense Report that this option was chosen.